Extended Producer Responsibility for packaging (EPR)

 Packaging materials

-The list of packaging materials that must be reported on is as before – paper, glass, steel, aluminium, plastic, wood and ‘other’ plus a new category of ‘fibre’ to cover disposable cups, tetrapak etc.
+The list of packaging materials that must be reported on is as before – paper, glass, steel, aluminium, plastic, wood and ‘other’ plus a new category of ‘fibre composite’ to cover disposable cups, tetrapak etc.

 Definition of household packaging

-Only packaging reported as ‘household’ will have the waste fee applied although packaging that will be caught by the Deposit Return System (DRS) will be excluded from the waste fee even though DRS is not due to be implemented until late 2027.
+Only packaging reported as ‘household’ will have the waste fee applied although packaging that will be caught by the Deposit Return System (DRS) will be excluded from the waste fee even though DRS is not due to be implemented until 1 October 2027.

 All primary and shipment packaging should be reported as household packaging unless the following applies and can be evidenced: